BakersDozenBagels/Balatest/README.md

 - `Balatest.highlight { '2S', '10H' }` highlights those cards in that order.
 Note that this fails if the cards are not in hand.
 - `Balatest.unhighlight_all()` unhighlights the hand.
 - `Balatest.use(card)` uses a consumable.
 E.g. `Balatest.use(G.consumeables.cards[1])`
+- `Balatest.hook(obj, name, func)` hooks a function until the test concludes.
+See below for more information.

 ### `assert`